fura2/Fish/README.md

 - ``D`` or ``Right`` key : go right
 - ``Q`` key : go backward
 - ``E`` key : go forward

+## How to edit the Unity project

+Unity version: 2019.4.21f1

+In preparation